kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 And then there are the words I have no idea how the correct pronunciation might sound.
 If I didn't have the Internet, I wouldn't know what to do.

-Long words are no problem, small words are.
+Long words are no problem, short words are.
 Recently I looked up the pronunciation for `their` and `there `.
 Surprisingly, all speakers pronounced those words absolutely identical.
 No chance for a machine.
 And no chance for me.

 Digression: Hello computer <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------